lirantal/asciidoc-book-starter/README.md

 ### Helpful AsciiDoc Scripts

 The asciidoc book starter repository also provides a few helpful scripts to help you generate other book output formats and debug the asciidoctor tool:
-- `create-book-epub.sh` - Generates the book in EPUB format.
+- `create-book-ePUB.sh` - Generates the book in ePUB format.
 - `interactive-asciidoctor-shell.sh` - Starts an interactive shell inside the Docker image with the `asciidoctor` tool installed.

 ## AsciiDoc Book Assets